Our team of Associates and Presenters

 John Mattocks spent 14 years as a local government planning officer (including 10 years in Wales) before becoming a Planning Inspector in 1985.
 He focused mainly on development plan work, presiding at many Local Plan Inquiries in England and Wales as well as serving as the inspector panel member at Structure Plan Examinations in Public and at two English regional examinations.
 He was a Principal Planning Inspector for 11 years and was at the forefront of developments in the examination of DPDs.
 He issued one of the very first reports under the 2004 Act, finding the Lichfield Core Strategy unsound.
 Since retirement in 2008 he has continued to work part-time for the Inspectorate undertaking local plan examinations and provides specialist advisory services on the development plan process.

 Jonathan King was elected as a member of the RTPI in 1980.
 His early career was spent working in local government, in Staffordshire and Nottinghamshire, lastly as development control team leader responsible mainly for minerals and waste.
-He acted as a Planning Inspector between 1996 and 2017, dealing with both appeals and development plan Examinations.
-Since 2011 he has also sat as a professional member of the Guernsey Planning Appeals Panel; and from 2015 as a Planning Inspector in Jersey.
+Jonathan joined the Planning Inspectorate in 1996, rising to Principal Planning Inspector, dealing with both appeals and development plan Examinations.
+Since retirement from the Inspectorate, he has sat as a Jersey Planning Inspector; as a professional member of the Guernsey Planning Appeals Panel; and as a Neighbourhood Plan Examiner.

 Michael Hyde established his own independent planning consultancy, MH Planning Associates, in 2008 and is based in Scotland.
 Prior to this, from 2002, he worked at Loch Lomond and The Trossachs National Park Authority.
 As Enforcement Planning Officer he was initially tasked with the development of the newly formed authority's enforcement and monitoring function, which he went on to manage.
 He was subsequently seconded to the position of Planning Service Improvement Officer, with his responsibilities including the implementation of e-Planning and the provisions of the Planning etc. (Scotland) Act 2006.
 He has over 25 years' experience in development control and enforcement and has also worked for the Lake District National Park Authority and Eden District Council.